Site Logo

 Agile empowers them.

-By the end of the process, the client has been so closely involved in the project that the website is what they imagined; it doesn’t veer in the wrong direction or if it does, that gets caught as soon as it happens.
+By the end of process the client has been so tightly involved that the website is what they imagined; it doesn’t veer in the wrong direction or if it does, that gets caught as soon as it happens.

-A band of digital experts, excited about science and changing the world.
+A band of experts, excited about the science.

-At Ladybugz Interactive Agency, we only work with “experts” in biotech design, branding, and messaging.
-The team not only provides digital services but at their level of expertise, easily provides direction, and insight to the client.
-The agency becomes the trusted partner.
+At our agency, we employ only experts in biotech design, branding and messaging.
+The team not only provides digital services but at their level of expertise, easily provide direction, and insight to the client.
+We are their trusted partner.

-The clients at Ladybugz have said over and over that they can feel the excitement around working with them, and they want their audiences to feel that way, too.
+Ladybugz clients can feel that the team is excited about working with them, and they want other people to feel this, too.

 Clutch Review for Biotech Website for Alamar Biosciences in Palo Alto, California